sowmyakuruba20/sowmyakuruba20/README.md

 - Advanced techniques in Deep Learning with TensorFlow and Keras.
 -
 ### 🔨 Recent Updates
-- Named Enitity Recognision on Medical transcripts - April 2024.
+- News Summarization and Classification using NLP - May 2024.
-- News Summarizationa nd Classification using NLP - MAy 2024.
+- Weapon Detection System using Object Detection Models - May 2024.
-- Wepon detection sytsem using Obejct detection models - May 2024
+- Named Entity Recognition on Medical Transcripts - April 2024.
 ---

 ### 🧰 Languages and Tools